 • A timeline extension

-• A scope change
+• A change order

-Get approval in writing.
+Get written approval first.

-Track the Little Things
+Track the Small Wins

-Many project managers only track the big items.
+Many project managers only track major milestones.

 That is a mistake.